 How to use Bollinger Bands for day trading?

-Bollinger Bands can be used for day trading in a number of ways, including:
+Bollinger Bands can be used for day trading in several ways, including:

-- Mean reversion trades: If the price of an asset moves away from its mean (the 20-day SMA) and returns to it, traders may take a mean reversion trade by buying at the lower band and selling at the upper band.
+Mean reversion trades: If the price of an asset moves away from its mean (the 20-day SMA) and returns to it, traders can profit from mean reversion by purchasing at the lower band and selling at the upper band.

 It’s important to note that Bollinger Bands should not be used in isolation and should be combined with other technical indicators and analysis techniques to make informed trading decisions.
 Traders should also consider market fundamentals and news events that may impact the asset’s price.